Consumer protection bureau structure upheld in blow to Trump's deregulation efforts

 The court did say the CFPB made errors in assessing the added penalty.
 The case could now be headed to the Supreme Court.

 Trump has been a critic of the bureau, whose initial director, Richard Cordray, stepped down in late 2017.
-Office of Management and Budget Director Mick Mulvaney has led the bureau since, though there even had been dispute over he or Leandra English, Cordray's chief of staff, is the rightful leader.
+Office of Management and Budget Director Mick Mulvaney has led the bureau since, though there had even been a dispute over whether he or Leandra English, Cordray's chief of staff, is the rightful leader.
 Wednesday's decision does not address that issue.

 The appeals court's ruling likely doesn't end the long-running dispute over the bureau.

-Richard Hunt, the CEO of the Consumer Bankers Association, said "we applaud" the decision but the group sees further adjustments warranted.
+Richard Hunt, CEO of the Consumer Bankers Association, said "we applaud" the decision but the group sees further adjustments as warranted.

 "Congress should create a bipartisan commission at the CFPB, in place of a sole director, to uphold the Bureau's mission of consumer protection and would establish transparency, diversity of thought, additional industry insight and rule makings beneficial to consumers, the industry and the economy," Hunt said in a statement.